4 Inference

 \[ Z \;=\; \frac{\hat{\beta}_j - \beta_j}{\sqrt{\operatorname{Var}(\hat{\beta}_j)}} \;\sim\; \mathcal{N}(0,1). \]

-In practice \(\sigma^2\) is unknown and is replaced by the OLS estimator \(\hat{\sigma}^2 = \mathrm{SSR}/(n-k-1)\).
-Plugging \(\hat{\sigma}^2\) into the standard error introduces an extra source of variability, and the standardised statistic is no longer standard normal: it is \(t\)-distributed with \(n-k-1\) degrees of freedom,
+In practice \(\sigma^2\) is unknown, \(\hat{\sigma}^2\) takes its place in the standard error, and the standardised statistic is no longer standard normal: it is \(t\)-distributed with \(n-k-1\) degrees of freedom,

 \[ t \;=\; \frac{\hat{\beta}_j - \beta_j}{\operatorname{se}(\hat{\beta}_j)} \;\sim\; t_{\,n-k-1}. \]